Interest Rate in Eurozone

 Eurozone - Interest Rate

-There is a strong consensus on the path of interest rates going forward and all of the analysts surveyed by FocusEconomics expect the ECB to keep the policy rate unchanged at the current record-low of 0.00% this year.
-For next year, our panelists see the policy rate ending the year at 0.04%.
+Almost all of the analysts surveyed by FocusEconomics expect the ECB to keep the policy rate unchanged over the course of next year.
+The Consensus Forecast view is that the policy rate will end the year at 0.04%.
+For 2019, our panelists see the policy rate ending the year at 0.37%.

 Eurozone - Interest Rate Data